micked99/ICT-Wspr-complete-setup/README.md

 # Programming

-The pcb is fited with a 6 pin ICSP/ICP connector
+The pcb is fited with a 6 pin ISP connector
 The Arduino uploads the fw with an USBasp programmer, get a 3,3v version with a 10 to 6 pin header adapter on the end of the ribbon cable
 To upload a .hex file like the one supplied in oscillator-main folder I recommend using AVRDUDESS - A GUI for AVRDUDE